FinalFantasy27/FinalFantasy27/README.md

-### Interested in mathematical logic, vtuber, philosophy, cinema, literature, animanga, Japanese comedies(manzai, shortcon/conte and so on) and cycling
+### Interested in mathematical logic, vtuber, philosophy, history of cinema, animation and manga, novel and poems and Japanese comides(manzai and conte and so on)
 #### See [my github page](https://finalfantasy27.github.io/) to reach me